Magic-wei/obsidian_wiki_template/README.md

   - Daily notes (create or open today's daily note with only one click)
   - Slides (make fast presentation)
   - Graph view (explore connections between notes)
+  - Quick switcher (use `Ctrl/Cmd + O` to jump to other files quickly)
+  - Canvas (arrange and connect notes on an infinite canvas and save to `.canvas` files)
 - Community plugins
   - Checklist (combines checklists across pages into user's sidebar)
   - Copy button for code blocks
   - Emoji Toolbar (find and input emoji quickly)
-  - Sliding Panes (explore multiple notes fast and smoothly)
   - Wikilinks to MDLinks (very useful if you want to switch links between `[[link]]` and `[link](./path/to/file)`)

 ## Solutions to Known Issues in Obsidian